Tejaswgupta/tracktrail/README.md

 ### Outputs

 For each analyzed period `P`, the script generates:

 - `{prefix}_origins_P.csv`: List of origin taxpayers with their risk metrics.
 - `{prefix}_tainted_edges_P.csv`: List of invoices (edges) identified as carrying potentially bogus ITC, sorted by taint amount.
 - `{prefix}_tainted_inflows_P.csv`: List of taxpayers (nodes) receiving potentially bogus ITC, sorted by inflow amount.
 - `{prefix}_chains_P.txt`: Top propagation paths of taint from each origin.
 - `{prefix}_graph_P.{ext}`: (Optional) Exported network graph file.

+1. User selects upload type: CSV / PDF / Excel
+2. We show column mapping in all three cases
+3. We allow deleting rows(as they might import with headers)
+4. We allow selecting of a bank preset and show extraction sample and overall metrics
+5. On submit, we upload the file with the column mapping and bank preset (as we do right now)

+# dots.ocr